chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 Configure the OpenSearch `path.repo` setting by SSH to a single OpenSearch server by following the steps given below:

-- Export the current OpenSearch config from the Habitat supervisor.
-Get the root access to run the following commands:
+- Export the current OpenSearch config from the Habitat supervisor :

 ```sh
 source /hab/sup/default/SystemdEnvironmentFile.sh